Why and how you should define goals vs objectives carefully?

 To help remember them we can show the differences as:

-Long-term Vision > Broad organisational goals > Specific SMART objectives > Performance driving KPIs
+Long-term Vision > Broad organizational goals > Specific SMART objectives > Performance driving KPIs

 In a diagram, the relationship defining goals, objectives and KPIs is as follows: